Trepça Mines: Full development

 Miniature in the 16th-century copy of the Mining Law of Stefan Lazarević made for Novo Brdo in 1412.

 During his reign (1243–76), King Uroš invited the Saxon miners to Serbia, in order to develop the state's mines.
 The Saxons (called Sasi by the Serbs) built settlements and churches around the mines and were granted with keeping their identity.
 Trepča mine probably originated in the second half of the 13th century, as it was mentioned for the first time in 1303 in one charter of the Pope Boniface VIII.
 As Stari Trg was one of the Europe's richest mines of lead, zinc, silver and gold, King Milutin set a coin mint there, which was operational for over a century.
 Emperor Dušan appointed a special knez to administer Trepča.
 The mine reached its pinnacle during the reign of Dušan's successor, Emperor Uroš.
 On 11 March 1363, Uroš awarded Vuk Branković with the title of "ruler of Drenica, Kosovo and Trepča".
 Trepča was governed by Branković until 1396 when he was captured by the Ottomans.
 Also known as a major trading town, Trepča had representatives from the rich, trading cities, like Split and Kotor on the Adriatic, while trading city of Dubrovnik appointed a consul.
 As with the others mines in the Medieval Serbia (Brskovo, Rudnik, Janjevo, Novo Brdo), a square town developed around Trepča.

 The mining activity answered the needs of the successive lords and their suzerains, for it financed military activities, such as the construction of fortresses along the Ibar valley for protection against the Ottoman threats.
 On 15 June 1389, a dozen kilometers south from Trepča, the famous Battle of Kosovo occurred.
 In 1390/91 Serbia became an Ottoman vassal, but the mine continued to function normally.
-In 1455 the Ottoomans, under the Sultan Mehmed the Conqueror, captured Trepča.
+In 1455 the Ottomans, under the Sultan Mehmed the Conqueror, captured Trepča.